 - 1. Open the Column-dependent references tab and select the required entry on the Foreign key filters tab. - 2.
-Check the box for the selected entry.
+Select the check box for the selected entry.

 If there is a custom value for this entry, the value is shown in the Component (Customized) column.